 South Shore Road passes through the Quinault Indian Reservation on the south side of Lake Quinault.
 This side of the lake is home to the lodge, campgrounds, a small store and several small neighborhoods.
 Continuing past the lake, the pavement eventually ends, but a dirt road continues along the river.

-Just inside the National Park boundary, a short bridge connects to North Shore Road, where you will find the few park-operated facilities.
+Just inside the National Park boundary, a short bridge connects to North Shore Road, where you will find a few park-operated facilities.

 Near the end of North Shore Road, you’ll find the trailhead for several hikes, including Irely Lake.
 This 2.2-mile out-and-back hike offers a bit more of a challenge as you make your way to remote Irely Lake.